-On behalf of our Council and the residents of the City of Mississauga, I am pleased to submit our 2023 provincial pre-budget submission.
-As you prepare Ontario's 2023 Budget, we ask that you keep in mind our priorities and recommendations, many of which are shared by municipalities across the province.
+On behalf of our Council and the residents of the City of Mississauga, I am pleased to present our 2023 federal pre-budget submission.
+As you prepare Canada's 2023 Budget, we ask that you keep in mind our priorities and recommendations, many of which are shared by municipalities across Ontario and the country.
 I know that by working collaboratively to develop solutions to the challenges we face, we will continue to advance our efforts to ensure that as we continue to grow, that Mississauga remains a city with a great quality of life - a place where people can and choose to be.

-The City of Mississauga is deeply appreciative of the continued investments that the provincial government has made in our community, including funding for the new state-of-the-art Peter Gilgan Mississauga Hospital.
-Investments in transit, including joint funding of more than \$675 million for public transit with our federal counterparts, will help us get shovels in the ground for bus rapid transit along Dundas Street while helping us green our fleet.
-Significant progress is also being made along the provincially funded Hazel McCallion Line, with tracks now being laid along Hurontario Street.
+The City of Mississauga is deeply appreciative of the continued investments that the federal government has made in our community.
+The \$271 million in federal funding invested through the Investing in Canada Infrastructure Program will allow us to upgrade our existing transit infrastructure, purchase new, more sustainable hybrid buses and help us get shovels in the ground for the bus rapid transit corridor along Dundas Street.
+Mississauga also welcomes the federal government's targeted investments in key industries in our city, including the recent \$9 million investment to enhance Cyclone Manufacturing's production facilities and strengthen its position within the aerospace sector.
 Projects like these will support our local economy and help us progress our goal of creating more livable, walkable and accessible communities for our residents that are regionally integrated with our neighbours.